 Vectorization Advisor is a vectorization analysis tool that lets you identify loops that will benefit most from vectorization, identify what is blocking effective vectorization, explore the benefit of alternative data reorganizations, and increase the confidence that vectorization is safe.

 One of the key Vectorization Advisor features is GUI-embedded advice on how to fix vectorization issues specific to your code.
 This page augments that GUI-embedded advice with links to web-based vectorization resources.

 Use the following resources to start taking advantage of the power and flexibility of the Intel Advisor:

-Recommendation: Follow these SIMD Parallelism workflows (usage scenarios) to maximize your productivity as quickly as possible.
-(White shapes represent optional workflow steps.)
+Recommendation: Follow the dark blue and orange workflows (usage scenarios) to maximize your productivity as quickly as possible.

 The Intel Advisor ships with C++ and Fortran mini-guides of vectorization-related Intel compiler options and directives.
 These mini-guides are composed of excerpted pages from the full Intel compiler guides.
 The Vectorization Advisor requires the Intel Compiler version 15.0 or later to collect a full set of analysis data, including compiler diagnostics about vectorization constraints.
 The full compiler guides and vectorization diagnostics can be found below:

 Compiler Guides & References

 NOTE: A subset of metrics is available for binaries built with the GNU gcc* or Microsoft* compiler.